 Hummingbirds and Relatives

-I’ve never had the opportunity to photograph hummingbirds before I went to Trinidad.
-I was expecting a challenge as they flap their wings at around 50 to 70 beats per second; the resulting noise this makes gives them their name.
+Hummingbirds present a challenge to photograph as they flap their wings at around 50 to 70 beats per second; the resulting noise this makes gives them their name.
 They can fly at 25-30 mph (40–50 kph), dive at 60 mph (95 kph), hover and fly forwards and backwards.
 The smallest of the six species that I photographed was the Tufted Coquette, which is about 5 cm to 7 cm, weighs less than 3 g and the largest a Black-throated Mango at 11 cm and weighing mere 7 g.

 Most hummingbirds have pigmentation feathers and iridescent feathers, making up their plumage resulting in brilliant colours.
 These colours are the result of light diffraction, which changes with both viewing angle and lighting conditions.
 Iridescence often results in the metallic sheen.
 At certain aspects, the gorget (throat feathers) appear black with no reflected light but as the viewing angle changes the refracted light becomes visible, resulting in a shimmering iridescent display.
 Images in the photo galleries below show iridescent throat feather effect for both the Tufted Coquette and Ruby Topaz.
 Only the male hummingbirds have brilliant iridescent throat feathers, which they use for display.

-I photographed both male and female tufted coquette hummingbirds feeding on the nectar of mauve and purple-flowered snakeweed and red-flowered changeable velvetberry.
-The male tufted coquette has a shaggy crest with orange check feathers; the female is less spectacular, lacking both the crest and orange check feathers.
+I photographed both male and female Tufted Coquette feeding on the nectar of mauve and purple-flowered snakeweed and red-flowered changeable velvetberry.
+The male Tufted Coquette has a shaggy crest with orange check feathers; the female is less spectacular, lacking both the crest and orange check feathers.
 Despite their speed and size, these little birds soon became my favourite to photograph.
 It was more challenging to find them perched than flying.

-I found an area at AWNC’s garden where a ruby-topaz visited in the late morning and early afternoon to feed on purple snakeweed.
-With patience and returning frequently, I was able to capture a few images of the birds feeding, flying and perched at rest.
+I found an area in Asa Wright Nature Centre (AWNC) garden where a Ruby-topaz visited in the late morning and early afternoon to feed on purple snakeweed.
+With patience and returning frequently, I was able to capture a few images of the birds feeding, flying, and perched at rest.

 White-necked Jacobin and White-chested Emerald